Combining Learning and Control for Data-driven Approaches of Cyber-Physical Systems: Multi-Agent and Swarm System

 \section{\textbf{Multi-Agent and Swarm System}}

 \justify{

-There are two application areas that we have identified to study and control emergent behavior in multi-agent systems.
-The first is flocking, which is characterized by the unstructured aggregate motion of many agents.
-Flocking has the hallmark trait of emergence; namely, the agents are able to achieve and maintain an organized structure at the system-level while make observations and decisions using only local information.
-During a recent review on optimal flocking \cite{Beaver2020AnFlockingb}, it became clear that a majority of flocking research focuses on implementations of Reynolds flocking rules.
-To advance this area of research, we are particularly interested in how flocking emerges in swarms of constraint-driven agents, i.e., energy-minimizers subject to local interaction constraints \cite{Beaver2020AnFlocking,Beaver2020BeyondFlocking,Beaver2021Constraint-DrivenStudy,bang2021energy}.
-A critical aspect of this research is the development of self-relaxing constraints \cite{Beaver2020Energy-OptimalConstraints}, which enable agents to re-plan their trajectories when new information renders their current state infeasible.
-Our hypothesis is that by designing the interaction rules of constraint-driven agents, we can draw rigorous guarantees on the system-level behavior.
-We expect that the tools used to design and analyze emergent flocking will apply to a range of multi-agent and swarm systems.
-The second application area we have identified in multi-agent systems is achieving formations using only local rules and information.
-Formation control and flocking share many similarities, both involve many agents moving through a shared space subject to local interaction rules.
-The fundamental difference between the two is an exercise in optimal decision making.
-That is, given the agent's current local information, which goal ought the agent assign itself to maximize the partially-observable system-level objective.
-We have proposed an approach that combines a heuristic banning mechanism with an energy-optimal local assignment \cite{Beaver2019AGeneration,Beaver2020AnAgents}, which hints at several interesting results.
-Perhaps the most compelling is that the system's global energy consumption is not necessarily monotonic with the quantity of information shared between agents.
-This leads to our second research hypothesis, that information in decentralized systems can be classified as high or low quality, and this is a function of the system and agent-level objectives.
-In fact, the optimal decisions of a system made up of selfish agents can often be counter-intuitive.
-The expected outcome of this effort is a theoretical framework for the design and analysis of emergent behavior in robotic swarm systems.
-This framework will be directly applicable to optimal swarming and formation tasks, and its analysis tools will apply to a variety of other complex systems. }
+Flocking has the hallmark trait of emergence where agents are able to achieve a desired pattern at the system-level.
+In our recent review on optimal flocking \cite{Beaver2020AnFlockingb}, it became clear that a majority of flocking research focuses on implementations of Reynolds flocking rules.
+In the IDS Lab, we are interested in how flocking emerges in swarms of constraint-driven agents, i.e., energy-minimizers subject to local interaction constraints \cite{Beaver2020AnFlocking,Beaver2020BeyondFlocking,Beaver2021Constraint-DrivenStudy,bang2021energy}.
+A critical aspect of this research is the development of self-relaxing constraints \cite{Beaver2020Energy-OptimalConstraints}, which can accommodate agents to re-plan their trajectories when new information renders their current state infeasible.
+We have also proposed an approach that combines a heuristic banning mechanism with an energy-optimal local assignment \cite{Beaver2019AGeneration,Beaver2020AnAgents}, which hints at several interesting results.